‘The Walking Dead’ Season 9: Norman Reedus Teases An Epic Scene Involving Daryl Dixon And Rick Grimes

-There is no denying there are some pretty awesome pairings in AMC’s zombie series, The Walking Dead.
+There is no denying there are some pretty awesome pairings in AMC’s zombie series The Walking Dead.
 While fans might argue over which pairings they prefer, the vast majority would likely place the bromance between Rick Grimes and Daryl Dixon in their top five list.
 Now, Norman Reedus, who plays Daryl Dixon, has just teased fans about an upcoming scene in Season 9.

-According to Metro, Norman as revealed that there will be a scene involving Rick and Daryl that occurs in the fourth episode of Season 9 of The Walking Dead that is pretty awesome.
+According to Metro, Norman has revealed that there will be a scene involving Rick and Daryl that occurs in the fourth episode of Season 9 of The Walking Dead that is pretty awesome.

 “Episode 4 of this season was one that Andy and I had a scene that was f*cking epic,” Reedus said.